 Dr. Ludovic (Ludo) Dumée is an Assistant Professor who joined Khalifa University in August 2020, and a member of both RICH and CMAT excellence research centers.
-He currently leads the CO2 utilisation activities of the RICH center.

 Dr. Dumée is developing advanced materials for separation applications, primarily focused on nstimuli responsive materials to enable simultaneous capture, sieving, conversion or sensing of contaminants or resources in dilute streams.
 He has developed scalable technologies to generate nano-porous membrane materials and surface modifications towards resource recovery and brine management, microplastics remediation and healthcare separation (blood, cell separation).